JonBrommer/Meteo-data/README.md

 get.met.data<-dget(“get_met_data.txt”)
 ```

-# Note
-For the function to work, some further steps are needed as described below

 # Required R packages
 Package XML needs to be installed.

 # FMI open data
  FMI site for Open data. http://en.ilmatieteenlaitos.fi/open-data-manual and related pages
  The function requires that a station is specified, which you find from http://en.ilmatieteenlaitos.fi/observation-stations?p_p_id=stationlistingportlet_WAR_fmiwwwweatherportlets&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&p_p_col_id=column-4&p_p_col_count=1&_stationlistingportlet_WAR_fmiwwwweatherportlets_stationGroup=WEATHER
- It works best if you use the FMI Station ID (FIMSID), which can be found from this site.
+ This procedure works best if you use the FMI Station ID (FIMSID), which can be found from this site.

-# API key
-From autumn 2019 onwards, an API key is no longer required.

 # URL with the data you want
 The URL looks daunting, but is a fairly simple structure.
 For example, the following url